giacomodeliberali/friss-coding-assignment/README.md

 dotnet ef database update --project src/EntityFrameworkCore --startup-project src/Web.Host --verbose
 ```

+This will create a local file named `FrissCodingAssignment.db` and it will seed the given rules, strategy and people.

 ### Run

-Once built you can run the project by running the command (in the `src/Web.Host`):
+Once the database has been created you can run the project by typing the command (in the root folder):

 ```
-dotnet run
+dotnet run --project src/Web.Host
 ```

 You should be able to see swagger at [https://localhost:5001/swagger](https://localhost:5001/swagger).

+# Postman

+To quickly run the project to see how it works I included a Postman collection with the needed requests to simulate the tests written in the assignment.
+You can find the [collection](./Default.postman_collection.json) inside the root folder (`Default.postman_collection.json`).
+You can [import it directly into postman](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) to try it out.

+The workflow to test the rules in the assignment is:
+- Call the `Get All Strategies` that should return the single previously seeded strategy with rules (this request will populate the collection variable `DefaultStrategyId` used in subsequent requests)
+- Call the different endpoints under the folder `CalculateProbability` that represent the examples provided in the assignment (it uses the previously seeded people as well)